EwaSzyszka/PyCon-Balkan-CFP/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/EwaSzyszka/PyCon-Balkan-CFP/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+## Sign Lnaguage Recognition with Python
+Welcome to the 30 minute Workshop which will delve into basics of Sign Lnaguage Recognition in Python.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for